qawolf/qawolf/docs/docs/review_test_code.md

 ## How the generated selector works

-Rather than rely on one specific attribute like an xpath to locate elements, QA Wolf serializes the entire element, its [parent](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement), and parent's parent, to make your tests robust to changes.
-You can also [specify an attribute](api#qaw_attribute) like `data-qa` to use instead of the default selector logic, or [replace the generated selector](edit_test_code#use-custom-selectors) with a [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) or text selector.
+When an element contains an attribute specified by [`QAW_ATTRIBUTE`](api#qaw_attribute) (`data-qa,data-test,data-testid` by default), a css selector for that attribute will be generated.
+See [🔍 Use a Test Attribute](use_a_test_attribute) for more details.

+Otherwise QA Wolf serializes the entire element, its [parent](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement), and parent's parent, to make your tests robust to changes instead of relying on a specific attribute like an xpath to locate elements.
 The serialized elements are then stored in the selector (`.qawolf/selectors/myFirstTest.json`).
 QA Wolf uses the [open source `html-parse-stringify` library](https://github.com/HenrikJoreteg/html-parse-stringify) to serialize each element.

 When you run a test, QA Wolf goes through the following steps to locate each element ([source code](https://github.com/qawolf/qawolf/blob/master/packages/web/src/find/findHtml.ts)):